-There’s no liner waste with our Direct Thermal liner-less solution because it comes without liners.
-As a result, customers can get up to 60% more labels per roll, resulting in fewer roll changes, faster operations, better use of warehouse space, and no liners to dispose of.
-Our Direct Thermal solution also eliminates matrix waste by no longer requiring die-cutting.
+There’s no liner waste with our Direct Thermal linerless solution because it doesn’t require the use of label materials with liners.
+As a result, customers can get up to 60% more labels per roll, resulting in fewer roll changes, faster operations, and better use of warehouse space.
+Our Direct Thermal solution also reduces matrix waste by eliminating the need for die-cutting.

 Turning Manufacturing Waste into New Products

-We’re exploring ways to minimize our manufacturing waste by using it to create new products.
-We started by looking for ways to reuse waste from our textile processing.
-We began with two questions: Which of our manufacturing materials is most suitable for regeneration?
+We’re exploring ways to use our manufacturing waste to create new products.
+We started with our textile processing, posing two questions: Which of our manufacturing materials is most suitable for regeneration?
 And which is common to all our woven production?
-The answer was selvages—the edges of fabric trimmed off during production.
-We call the resulting product Albert YarnTM It’s 100% polyester, with a natural touch and feel.
+The answer was selvages—the edges of fabric trimmed off during production, which we now turn into Albert YarnTM, a 100% recycled polyester product, with a natural touch and feel.

 Reducing U.S. Food Waste